Bhumbra/DeepNodal/QUICKSTART.md

         sup.use_regime(2)
       elif i == 3 * n_epochs // 4:
         sup.use_regime(3)
+...
 ```

 Since the syntax is consistent with previous examples, the code should be self-explanatory.
 Notice how dropout is
-applied to the last layer, at the level of `stack` specification whereas L2 regularisation is specified at the `network`
+applied to the last layer, at the `stack` specification stage whereas L2 regularisation is specified at the `network`
 stage.
 Like dropout, batch-normalisation is specified to the stack, in this case only affecting the first level.
 And
 unlike previous examples, for which the default stochastic gradient descent `('sgd')` optimiser was employed by the
 supervisor, here an Adam optimiser is used `('adam')`.
 Finally, four training regimes (indexed 0 to 3) have been created